 To make a change in your coverage, use PEIA's online enrollment site, "Manage My Benefits" or get a Change-in-Status form from PEIA.
-ALL changes require additional documentation as detailed in the following chart below.
+ALL changes require substantiating documentation, which must be provided in English or have a certified English translation, as detailed in the following chart below.